langchain-ai/langgraph/docs/docs/deploy/deployment/managed.md

 ### Push your code to GitHub

 Create a git repo in the `<my-app>` directory, and verify it’s existence.
-You can use the Github CLI if you like, or just create a repo manually.
+You can use the GitHub CLI if you like, or just create a repo manually.

 ## Host your code on LangGraph Cloud